Borgarelli/BocaProject/README.md

 # Introduction
 Welcome to my project, a robust boca instance system built on Spring Boot 3 and powered by Docker containerization.
-Our project addresses the critical needs of managing computer assets, tracking components, and overseeing employee interactions efficiently.

 # Getting Started

-Welcome to the Inventory Management System powered by Spring Boot 3 and Docker.
+Welcome to the Boca integration System powered by Spring Boot 3 and Docker.
 This guide will walk you through the steps to set up and run the application efficiently.

 Prerequisites